CAAPIM/Xamarin-MAS-SDK/README.md

 # Xamarin-MAS-SDK
 ## for CA Mobile API Gateway

 CA Mobile API Gateway (MAG) provides enterprises with a secure mobile backend that integrates systems and allows control over which users, devices, and applications can access your APIs.
-The MAG enables developers to leverage standards for API security such as (OAuth2, OpenID Connect, PKI) through client SDKs for Xamarin.
+The MAG enables developers to leverage standards for API security such as (OAuth2, OpenID Connect, PKI) through client SDKs for Xamarin®.

 The Android Mobile SDK consists of these frameworks: